Game Night (film): Plot

 They sneak into Anderton's mansion, where he is hosting an underground fight club.
-Searching for the egg, Michelle admits to Kevin that she once slept with Denzel Washington while they were briefly separated, but Kevin determines him to be a look-alike after seeing a photo.
+Searching for the egg, Michelle reveals to Kevin that years ago she once slept with Denzel Washington while they were briefly separated, but Kevin determines him to be a look-alike after seeing a photo.
 Separately, Max tells Annie he may not be ready to have a child.
 Ryan spots the egg in an open safe, leading to a game of keep away with Anderton's guards.
 The group escapes with the egg but accidentally breaks it, revealing a list inside.

 The group meets with Brooks and his captors, only to be captured themselves.
 Brooks reveals that he has always been jealous of Max's life and intended for him to win the Corvette all along.
 Gary saves them but is shot in the chest.
 Max and Annie comfort him by promising to invite him to every future game night, then he reveals that he faked the entire abduction — including hiring the kidnappers — to trick them into letting him rejoin game night.

-Gary is, however, unaware of the list, which he recognizes as a WITSEC list, and they are cornered by the real Bulgarian.
-Max offers the list in exchange for their lives, but Brooks, thinking they will all be killed anyway, swallows the list and is taken to the Bulgarian's plane.
+Gary is, however, unaware of the list, which he recognizes as a WITSEC list.
+Gary is shot in the back, and the group finds themselves cornered by the real Bulgarian.
+Max offers the list in exchange for their lives, but Brooks, thinking they will all be killed anyway, swallows the list so is taken to the Bulgarian's plane.
 Max and Annie race to the airport in the Corvette, stop the plane, subdue the Bulgarian and his henchmen, and rescue Brooks; Max realizes he wants to be a father after all.

 Three months later, Brooks is under house arrest for his crimes and has sold the list on the black market for $3 million (after tipping off the witnesses for $20,000 each).
 He hosts a game night for the group, including Gary, and Annie reveals she is pregnant through a game of Pictionary as armed men arrive outside.

+In the post-credits scene, Debbie encounters the Denzel Washington lookalike.